anthony-murphy/FluidFramework-1/packages/test/test-utils/README.md

 ## Local Code Loader

 `LocalCodeLoader` in `localCodeLoader.ts` is a simple code loader that can load a Fluid package with a given entry point.
-It can be used to load multiple different Fluid packages with different sources (`IFluidCodeDetails`).
+It can be used to load multiple different Fluid packages with different sources (`IFluidPackageCodeDetails`).

 It should be created by passing in a list of source to entry point mapping.
 Then entry point can be an `IFluidDataStoreFactory`, `IRuntimeFactory` or a `fluidExport`:
 ```typeScript